uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/1_install_inkcut/README.md

   - software
 ---

-Take a random UMS computer check if Inkcut is already installed.
+Take a random UMS computer check if Inkcut is already installed..

 # 1. Install Inkcut